symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

 """""""""""""

 Fix the editor toolbar on top of the page.
-Currently only supported by the hallo editor.
+Currently only supported by the hallo.js editor.

 stanbol_url
 """""""""""

 Apache stanbol can be used for semantic enhancement of content.
-This can optionally be used with the hallo editor.
+This feature can optionally be used with the hallo.js editor.